 The Board of Directors for Bereaved Families of Ontario – Midwestern Region (BFO-MR) is actively engaged in the governance of our not-for-profit organization.
-Board members are critical to our success and growth and contribute to the overall effectiveness of us meeting the needs of children, families and individuals in the community who are grieving.
+Board members are critical to our success and growth and contribute to the overall effectiveness of us meeting the needs of people in the community who are grieving.

 OUR IDEAL CANDIDATE: